Jeremiah Chapter 50

-Either as soldiers use to shout when they fall upon their enemy, or as they use to shout and triumph when they are entered into a city, or when their enemies flee.
+Either as soldiers often shout when they fall upon their enemy, or as they shout and triumph when they are entered into a city, or when their enemies flee.

 “She hath given her hand”: Either acknowledging themselves overcome, and yielding themselves to the power of their enemies.
 Or, as some think, confederating with the Lydians; but the former is more probable.

 “Her foundations are fallen, her walls are thrown down”: That is, she is wholly subdued and conquered.
 As if her walls were thrown down, for literally, her walls were not beaten down by Cyrus, for he took the city by surprise.